-Your level of debt also affects the credit score.
+Your level of debt also affects your credit score.
 The more debt you have, the riskier you become as a borrower and the higher the impact on your credit score.

 The amount of credit balance compared to the credit limit also affects the score.
-As a rule of thumb, you should maintain a credit card balance to less than 30% of your card limit.
-Once your credit card balance goes over 30% and stays there for some time, your credit score begins to get affected negatively.
+As a rule of thumb, you should maintain a credit card balance of less than 30% of your card limit.
+Once your credit card balance goes over 30% and stays there for some time, your credit score gets affected negatively.

-The FICO score is determined by 30% by the outstanding balance owed.
+The FICO score is determined by 30% of the outstanding balance owed.